+6. Site visits for applications and enforcement investigations

-Planning officers will continue to undertake external site visits where social distancing and other Covid secure measures can be complied with.
+Planning officers will undertake internal and external site visits where Covid-19 guidance can be complied with.

 Prior to each planning application site visit, planning officers will:

 - Risk assess sites on a case by case basis and visits will only be made to those sites which officers are confident that social distancing can be complied with.